JahJahTeam/monsterID-android/README.md

 TODO
 ----
+1. Colorize
+2. Give auto padding to image for rounded images
-1. Use cache to strore images
+3. Use cache to strore images

 license
 ----